I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-postartdevicebusy.md

 <p>None</p>

 ## -remarks
-<p>The <b>PoStartDeviceBusy</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff559669">PoEndDeviceBusy</a> routines mark the start and end of a time period in which a device is busy.
+<p>The <b>PoStartDeviceBusy</b> and <a href="..\ntifs\nf-ntifs-poenddevicebusy.md">PoEndDeviceBusy</a> routines mark the start and end of a time period in which a device is busy.
 Each call to <b>PoStartDeviceBusy</b> must be followed by a corresponding call to <b>PoEndDeviceBusy</b>.</p>

 <p>For each device, the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559829">power manager</a> maintains a count of the number of outstanding <b>PoStartDeviceBusy</b> calls for which it has not yet received a corresponding <b>PoEndDeviceBusy</b> call.
 A <b>PoStartDeviceBusy</b> call increments the busy count by one.
 A <b>PoEndDeviceBusy</b> call decrements the busy count by one.
 A nonzero busy count disables the idle counter for the device.
 After the busy count reaches zero, the power manager resets the idle counter to the time-out period and enables the counter.</p>

-<p>Rather than use the <b>PoStartDeviceBusy</b> and <b>PoEndDeviceBusy</b> routines to reset the idle counter, you can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559759">PoSetDeviceBusyEx</a> routine (or the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559755">PoSetDeviceBusy</a> macro).
-To disable the idle counter during an extended busy period, a driver can call the <b>PoRegisterDeviceForIdleDetection</b> routine to disable and enable idle notifications at the start and end of the busy period.
-However, <b>PoStartDeviceBusy</b> and <b>PoEndDeviceBusy</b> are typically more convenient to use for this purpose, and you should consider using these routines in new code that you write for Windows 7 and later versions of Windows.</p>

-<p>The <b>PoStartDeviceBusy</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff559669">PoEndDeviceBusy</a> routines mark the start and end of a time period in which a device is busy.
-Each call to <b>PoStartDeviceBusy</b> must be followed by a corresponding call to <b>PoEndDeviceBusy</b>.</p>

-<p>For each device, the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559829">power manager</a> maintains a count of the number of outstanding <b>PoStartDeviceBusy</b> calls for which it has not yet received a corresponding <b>PoEndDeviceBusy</b> call.
-A <b>PoStartDeviceBusy</b> call increments the busy count by one.
-A <b>PoEndDeviceBusy</b> call decrements the busy count by one.
-A nonzero busy count disables the idle counter for the device.
-After the busy count reaches zero, the power manager resets the idle counter to the time-out period and enables the counter.</p>

-<p>Rather than use the <b>PoStartDeviceBusy</b> and <b>PoEndDeviceBusy</b> routines to reset the idle counter, you can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559759">PoSetDeviceBusyEx</a> routine (or the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559755">PoSetDeviceBusy</a> macro).
+<p>Rather than use the <b>PoStartDeviceBusy</b> and <b>PoEndDeviceBusy</b> routines to reset the idle counter, you can call the <a href="..\ntifs\nf-ntifs-posetdevicebusyex.md">PoSetDeviceBusyEx</a> routine (or the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559755">PoSetDeviceBusy</a> macro).
 To disable the idle counter during an extended busy period, a driver can call the <b>PoRegisterDeviceForIdleDetection</b> routine to disable and enable idle notifications at the start and end of the busy period.
 However, <b>PoStartDeviceBusy</b> and <b>PoEndDeviceBusy</b> are typically more convenient to use for this purpose, and you should consider using these routines in new code that you write for Windows 7 and later versions of Windows.</p>

 ## -requirements
 <table>